BHAVYASHAHM123/spam_detection_documentation/docs/code.md

 plt.imshow(ham_wc)
 ```

+!!!Word Cloud
-`Word Cloud -> Higest number of words used in the message.`
+         Higest number of words used in the message.

 ## checking the length and diplaying the top 30 common words used in spam